 Located on the banks of the river opposite the Sixt tourist office, Nunabar is a relaxed and friendly par offering pizza nights and often host live music through the winter.
 For details of current events be sure to check out their website.

-Remember these are just a selection of the great night spots on offer in and around Samoëns.
-For a full list of our recommended restaurants and bars click on the following links:
+Remember these are just a selection of the best night spots on offer in and around Samoëns and the Haut-Giffre valley.
+For a full list see our Restaurants and Bars in Samoëns and Restaurants and Bars in Morillon pages.

 Wining and dining certainly make up a big part of the après-ski experience but there is so much more to it than that.
 Here in Samoëns we are also spoilt for our choice of the many fantastic après-ski activities that are available.
 There really is something for everyone to enjoy - no matter what your age or adventure there is an activity for you!